Somewhere in the Stars

 Somewhere in the Stars is the fourth studio album by American singer Rosanne Cash, released on June 16, 1982, by Columbia Records; her third album for the label.
-It produced three Billboard hits in the country top 20, including the #4 "Ain't No Money", the #8 "I Wonder", and the #14 "It Hasn't Happened Yet".
-The album peaked at #6 on the country albums chart.
+It produced three Billboard hits in the country top 20, including the No. 4 "Ain't No Money", the No. 8 "I Wonder", and the No. 14 "It Hasn't Happened Yet".
+The album peaked at No. 6 on the country albums chart.
 Cash's father Johnny Cash sang background vocals on the track "That's How I Got to Memphis".